g264r2yznf-gitch/curriculum/web/web-exercises/profile-card-web-exercise/profile-card-web-exercise.md

     1. Center the profile card in the middle of the page.
     2. Give the card a shadow, rounded corners, and padding.
     3. Make the profile image circular.
-    4. Style the "Follow" button with a hover effect.
+    4. Style the "Follow" button with an interaction effect (hover on desktop, focus/active on mobile).
     */

     body {